puma/puma/README.md

 Be aware that additionally Puma creates threads on its own for internal purposes (e.g. handling slow clients).
 So, even if you specify -t 1:1, expect around 7 threads created in your application.

-### Clustered mode
+### Cluster mode

-Puma also offers "clustered mode".
-Clustered mode `fork`s workers from a master process.
+Puma also offers "cluster mode".
+Cluster mode `fork`s workers from a master process.
 Each child process still has its own thread pool.
 You can tune the number of workers with the `-w` (or `--workers`) flag:

 ```
 $ puma -t 8:32 -w 3